All Episodes

 And I love Peggy and I love Jonah.

-And being open line Friday, if there are things that have cropped up on the show this week, it's been a fascinating week in 2012 developments.
+And being Open Line Friday, if there are things that have cropped up on the show this week, it's been a fascinating week in 2012 developments.

 There are always all kinds of interesting things going on economically, all kinds of things that are happening socially and culturally.

-So let's uh put them all together and just have a delicious experience in the last two hours of the week of the Rush Limbaugh Show.
+So let's put them all together and just have a delicious experience in the last two hours of the week of the Rush Limbaugh Show.

-I'm Mark Davis filling in from WBAP Dallas Fort Worth.
+I'm Mark Davis filling in from WBAP, Dallas, Fort Worth.

 Want to follow me on Twitter?